carlrobert/carlrobert.github.io/obsidian-tidbits.md

 | cloud                      | ⏳ future proofing                                   |

 ## What’s in a note?
 Isnt’t it just a bunch of text?
-* Name – you can change it and links will update automatically
+* Name – you can always rename a note and links will update automatically
 * Frontmatter = metadata, including aliases for more names/variants.
-See [[#Add word variants as `aliases` in the frontmatter]] below
+See [Add word variants as aliases in the frontmatter](obsidian-tidbits.md##Add%2520word%2520variants%2520as%2520aliases%2520in%2520the%2520frontmatter) below
 * Textual side – markdown, rendered live
 * Image side – Excalidraw, rendered as SVG
 * Inline links to other notes